 How to Grow Soybeans

 Planting Soybean Seeds

-Plant seeds outdoors after the last frost date for your area.
+Plant the seeds outdoors after the last frost date for your area.
 Soil should be warm before planting.

 Sow Soybean seeds 2 inches apart, in rows 20″ to 24″ apart.
 If your garden space is limited, plant the seeds in double rows.
 Water well after planting, and a second time two to four days later, only if there has been no rain.

-Side dress the rows with general-purpose fertilizer during planting.
+How to Grow Soybeans